 Melbourne Water and the Price Submission

 Melbourne Water is a statutory authority owned by the Victorian Government.
-We provide wholesale water and sewerage services to the retail water businesses, and partner with councils and other organisations to deliver waterway and drainage services to the greater Melbourne region.
+We provide wholesale water and sewerage services to Melbourne's retail water businesses, and partner with councils and other organisations to deliver waterway and drainage services to the Greater Melbourne region.

 The following map shows the area we service:

-All water businesses prepare a Price Submission detailing the service standards and prices they propose for a period of up to five years.
-This must be approved by the Essential Services Commission, Victoria’s independent regulator, who monitors performance and conducts reviews to protect the interests of water consumers.
+All water businesses in Victoria must prepare a Price Submission detailing the service standards and prices they propose for a period of up to five years.
+This is reviewed by the Essential Services Commission, the independent regulator, who then determines the amount of revenue we can earn over the Price Submission period.

 For further details about our last Price Submission, visit melbournewater.com.au/2016-price-review